data-guru0/MERMAID-DIGRAMS/README.md

 # AI DevOps Incident Response System

 An autonomous AI-powered incident response platform for AWS EKS.
-Ingests alerts from SigNoz, reasons over context using LangGraph, executes remediations via MCP tools, and keeps engineers in the loop through a real-time approval dashboard — built entirely on open-source tooling.
+Ingests alerts from SigNoz, reasons over context using LangGraph, executes remediations via MCP tools, and keeps engineers in the loop through a real-time Reflex approval dashboard — built entirely on open-source tooling.

 ---